Compulsory education in China

 Compulsory education is the law for youth in the People's Republic of China (PRC).

 After the Cultural Revolution, the slogan of compulsory education was advanced during the period of order out of chaos.
-It was written into the Constitution of the People's Republic of China (1982 Constitution) by Deng Xiaoping and others.
+It was written into the Constitution of China (1982 Constitution) by Deng Xiaoping and others.

 In 1986 the "Compulsory Education Law of the People's Republic of China" was promulgated, and mainland China formally implemented nine years of compulsory education.
 In 2001, the State Council stated that mandatory nine-year education was universal.

 In the PRC all youths must attend school from age six to fifteen, and parents must allow their children to do so and cover the associated costs.
 Compulsory education is in effect throughout mainland China.
 Families with financial difficulties can apply for two exemptions and one subsidy plan.

 Compulsory education includes ideological and intellectual aspects and is closely related to the national literacy campaign.

 Primary and secondary education is free only for public/state schools.
 Various private primary and secondary schools (including international schools) that charge fees are available in first- and second-tier cities with developed economies); in 2015, the proportion of private schools reached 10%, and the education market exceeded 315 million yuan.

 Regulations

-The "Constitution of the People's Republic of China", adopted in 1982, stipulates that compulsory education should be implemented in mainland China.
+The Constitution of China, adopted in 1982, stipulates that compulsory education should be implemented in mainland China.

 The state develops socialist education and raises the scientific and cultural level of the whole nation.